MasahideMori-SimpleAppli/simple_safe_db/README.md

 Also, if you need a more complex example than the examples, check out the test folder.

 ## Support
+There is no support, but bugs are likely to be fixed.
 If you find any issues, please open an issue on Github.

 ## About version control